sibprojects/php-patterns/README.md

 A chain of responsibility is a behavioral pattern that allows you to pass a request through a chain of potential handlers until one of them processes the request.

 Eliminates the rigid binding of the sender of the request to its recipient, allowing you to build a chain of various handlers dynamically.

+### Iterator
+An Iterator is a behavioral pattern that allows you to sequentially traverse a complex collection without revealing the details of its implementation.

+Thanks to the Iterator, the client can iterate through different collections in the same way, using a single Iterator interface.